Slawomir Gromadzki

 He beholds its impending fate, and His decision is made.
 He will save man at any cost to Himself.

-Christ’s agony did not cease (after He was strengthened by angel), but His depression and discouragement left Him.
+Christ’s agony did not cease (after an angel strengthened him), but His depression and discouragement left Him.

 He had borne that which no human being could ever bear; for He had tasted the sufferings of death for every man.